Screen Shot 2021-09-27 at 12.26.24 AM

 The Mahuru Māori challenge is to speak more Māori (or only te reo Māori if you’re down for the challenge) for the month of September.
 An hour a day, half a day, all day, a week, the whole month.
 Find them on Instagram and at their website

-Some cool individuals we think you should follow:
+Some cool accounts you could follow:

 Te Kuru Dewes on Instagram